kylewxng/courtex/README.md

 python backend/data/embed.py
 ```

-`ingest.py` fetches the first 200 games of the 2024-25 season via `PlayByPlayV3`, filters to made and missed shots, and upserts into a `plays` table. `embed.py` batches all rows without embeddings through `all-MiniLM-L6-v2` and writes the vectors back to Supabase.
+`ingest.py` fetches the first 200 games of the 2024-25 season via `PlayByPlayV3`, filters to made and missed shot events, and upserts into a `plays` table. `embed.py` batches all rows without embeddings through `all-MiniLM-L6-v2` and writes the vectors back to Supabase.

 The Supabase table needs a `match_plays` RPC function backed by pgvector for the similarity queries to work.

 ## Project Structure